Imane8/LaTeX_Portfolio_Imane/Project_3_Thesis/README.md

 - `Preview.pdf` – Compiled layout preview

 ## Purpose
 This project demonstrates my ability to design, maintain, and structure complex LaTeX documents for academic and professional use.
+It is also structured as a **reusable LaTeX template**, suitable for future theses, technical reports, or long-form scientific documents.

 **Author:** Imane Gherib
 LaTeX Editor – Academic & Technical Documentation